Lobbying in American-US Airways deal focuses on small cities

-(Reuters) - US Airways Group LCC.N and American Airlines AAMRQ.PK, seeking approval for a merger that would create the world’s largest airline, are warning lawmakers that a requirement to divest certain airport slots would lead to less service for small and medium-sized cities, sources close to the effort told Reuters.
+May 24 (Reuters) - US Airways Group and American Airlines, seeking approval for a merger that would create the world’s largest airline, are warning lawmakers that a requirement to divest certain airport slots would lead to less service for small and medium-sized cities, sources close to the effort told Reuters.

 The airlines may be required to shed slots Washington’s Reagan National Airport to prevent market domination.
-There is concern that those slots could go to rivals, such as JetBlue Airways (JBLU.O), which would likely use them for flights to major cities.
+There is concern that those slots could go to rivals, such as JetBlue Airways, which would likely use them for flights to major cities.

 That could have the trickledown effect of leaving smaller markets such as Tallahassee, Florida; Augusta, Georgia; and Charleston, West Virginia, without a daily flight to the nation’s capital.